junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "I'm not your vessel anymore, I cast you out.
 I said 'No'!"
 Jimmy says, almost taking joy from the annoyed look on Castiel's face.

 "There is always a way.
 I am very good at persuading."
 Castiel clenches his teeth, speaking slowly.
-"I know enough methods to be assigned the master interrogator by the General.
+"I know enough methods to break anyone.
 We can try them all."

 Jimmy shivers violently.

+No. *No!*

 The cold pain in his body is spreading fast, growing through his body, freezing his legs and arms.
 He can't move, even in his dream.

 It's the pain that snaps him out of the dream this time.

 He gasps at the air.
 The pain is still there, sharp and unbearable, all over his body.
-He can barely hold back a moan.
+He can barely hold back his moaning.

-The room is darker than before he goes to sleep, the rustling sound from outside the door is quieter.
+The room is darker than before he goes to sleep, the rustling sound from outside the door quieter.
 He figures it must be a few hours and the painkiller's effect wears off.
 He struggles to reach for another, swallowing it down without water.

 The angel's face lingers before his closed eyelids.